 “The collaboration with Economic Justice Alliance has worked because it is anchored by a unifying purpose of honoring the lived experiences and expertise of frontline communities.
 The partnership rejects the narrative of & ‘we know better’ and instead embraces a collaborative ethos that recognizes the inherent dignity in every community knowing their needs best.”

-People’s Economy Lab
+Lab Leader, People’s Economy Lab

 Executive Director, Washington State Community Action Partnership